kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 #### Pre-processing `animals`

 Cropping is strictly not image format conversion, but is often a necessary pre-processing step in image manipulations.
-For example, +@fig:animals-original has a whitish, non-monochromatic border around the block print, containing annotations.
+For example, @fig:animals-original has a whitish, non-monochromatic border around the block print, containing annotations.
 For our purposes, this border is at best a distraction.
 It may be removed altogether by _cropping_, leaving us with only the illustration.
 The resulting cropped image, `animals.jpg` will be the source image in our examples below.

 #### Cropping

 Cropping is usually better done interactively using a [GUI (Graphical User Interface)](https://en.wikipedia.org/wiki/Graphical_user_interface), than on the command line.
 However, the latter, even if a bit tedious, is precisely repeatable.

-The `display` utility of `ImageMagick` pops up a GUI, shown in +@fig:gui, when the mouse is over the image and the left mouse button is clicked.
+The `display` utility of `ImageMagick` pops up a GUI, shown in @fig:gui, when the mouse is over the image and the left mouse button is clicked.
 We can then drag and fit a window to the _region we wish to keep_, clicking the `Crop` function, and saving the cropped image.
 The steps are these:

 a.  left mouse click on the image to reveal the GUI;
 a.  `Transform -> Crop`;